Maria Francisca of Savoy: Consort of Afonso VI

 In 1656, Afonso VI succeeded his father, John IV, at the age of thirteen.
 Because the king was considered mentally unfit for governing, his mother served as regent even after he came of age.
 However, a palace coup d’état in 1662 transferred power to the king and his conspirators, namely Castelo Melhor.

 Afonso appointed Castelo Melhor his secret notary (escrivão da puridade), a position in which the Count was able to exercise the functions of chief minister.
 Melhor was keen on arranging a marriage between Afonso and a French princess, as Portugal had long sought a dynastic marriage with France for support in the ongoing Portuguese Restoration War against Spain.
 Louis XIV welcomed the idea of a Portuguese marriage, aiming to increase France's influence in Portugal and weaken Spain by prolonging the Restoration War.
 The choice ultimately fell on Maria Francisca.
 Charles II of England, who greatly desired peace between Spain and Portugal, opposed the match but Louis XIV persuaded him to agree by providing him with the unpaid portion of Catherine's dowry.
 The marriage contract, featuring a generous dowry, was officially signed in Paris on 24 February 1666.

 Maria Francisca was married by proxy to Afonso at La Rochelle on 27 June.
 She departed from France on 4 July and arrived in Portugal in early August.
 The wedding reception for the newlyweds took place in Belém, featuring a grand homage paid by the nobility.
 The festivities in Lisbon, marked by fireworks and ephemeral art, lasted from August to October.

 Difficulties within the marriage surfaced quickly.
 Most sources suggest that Afonso, a hemiplegic, was impotent.
 Moreover, he was largely controlled by Castelo Melhor.
 Melhor wanted a French queen but did not want her to interfere in the government, a stance that clashed with the political ambitions of Maria Francisca.
 Tensions peaked when Melhor refused to grant the Queen a place on the council of state, a position previously held by Luisa Guzmán, the former queen consort of Portugal.

 Afonso's brother Peter led a growing faction at court that opposed the excessive power Castelo Melhor wielded over Portuguese affairs.
 Discontented with her husband and frustrated with Castelo Melhor, Maria Francisca began to conspire with Peter and allegedly began a love affair with him.
-In September 1667, Peter orchestrated a palace coup de’tat that dismissed Melhor and forced Afonso to relinquish his power.
+In September 1667, Peter orchestrated a palace coup d’état that dismissed Melhor and forced Afonso to relinquish his power.
 While Peter never formally usurped the throne, Afonso was king in name only for the rest of his life.

 On 21 November 1667, the Queen retired to the Convent of Esperança and officially requested her marriage to Afonso be annulled on the grounds of non-consummation.
 The annulment was approved by Cardinal Vendôme, her maternal uncle, in March 1668.